pearcetm/jscodonwheel/README.md

 #### colors: object
 The colors option allows overriding the default colors of the background widget, wildtype and variant amino acids.

+#### biophysical_data: object
+The keys of this object are the one-letter amino acid codes, and the corresponding values are arrays which define the biophysical properties to be displayed.
+For example:

+    {
+        H: [{'Side chain':'Imidazole'}, {'Charge':'Positive'}, {'Hydropathy':'Moderate'}],
+        ...
+    }

 #### Default options
 Default options are defined below.
 ```